gunjan1111/DeleteAllUrlRewritesShell-Magento/README.md

 Reasons to use it:
 - To Delete old URL Rewrites
-- Have seen many people posting question to solve -> **"Magento url key has strange numbers added by the system"** or **"Magento - How to remove numbers from product url"** -> So its the answer for it.
+- Have seen many people posting question to solve -> **"Magento url is having strange numbers added by the system"** or **"Magento - How to remove numbers from product url"** -> So its the answer for it.